 56-65, upper bound.

-The Consumer Confidence Index (CCI) and the Business Barometer index (BB), measured by Narrative Research every 5th quarter for the Atlantic region and the Canadian Federation of Independent Business (CFIB) on a monthly basis for all provinces respectively, are at an
+The Consumer Confidence Index (CCI) and the Business Barometer index (BB), measured by Narrative Research every fifth quarter for the Atlantic region and the Canadian Federation of Independent Business (CFIB) on a monthly basis for all provinces respectively, are at an all-time low.

 Recent events due to the COVID-19 lockdown and its aftermath have pushed the economy into a position where its future is very uncertain, causing many to lose confidence in the outlook for households and businesses.